-Generally, “children are vulnerable to the effects of PTSD, as the multiple neurochemical and hormonal effects associated with childhood trauma can lead to lasting changes in brain structure and function,” as PsyPost reported.
+Generally, “children are vulnerable to the effects of PTSD, as the multiple neurochemical and hormonal effects associated with childhood trauma can lead to lasting changes in brain structure and function,” as PsyPost wrote.

 Utilizing brain imaging can help scientists understand why these patients are particularly vulnerable and begin sooner than others.

-Researcher also used an MRI technique called Diffusion tensor imaging (DTI), a hallmark tool to measure the integrity of the brain’s white matter and to also analyze the brain’s connectome.
+Researchers also used an MRI technique called Diffusion tensor imaging (DTI), a hallmark tool to measure the integrity of the brain’s matter and to also analyze the brain’s connectome.

 “Generally speaking, the structural connectome and the functional connectome are based on different types of raw images, which may be used to investigate the brain’s abnormalities through different views,” Dr. Gong said.

 As a result, researchers were able to find distinct structural changes between the PTSD and non-PTSD groups, based on the DTI results and graph theory.

 It was quickly noted that the PTSD group showed changes in decreased local and global network efficiency because of possible damage to linked regions of the brain.